foxostro/Turtle16/Documentation/Architecture.md

 The register file is implemented in two dual port SRAMs operating in parallel.
 This allows for a triple-port register file with one write port and two read ports.
 With careful design, a write in the write-back stage can be assured to be committed before a register file read in the same cycle.
 Due to space limitations in the instruction word, only three bits can be devoted to the register index.
 The register file can only provide eight homogeneous, general-purpose registers.

-As an aside, the implementation of the reigster file is one of the weaker points of the CPU design.
-These dual port SRAMs are currently difficult to source and can be expensive.
-A different design based on time-shared multiplexed SRAM would be a better solution, equivalent performance at a lower cost.

 ## Execute (EX)